France with Kids: Hidden Gems for Unforgettable Family Adventures

 Where to Stay:

 - Nantes City Center: Offers easy access to public transport and many of the city’s attractions, including Les Machines de l’Île.
-Plenty of hotels and apartments available.
+Plenty of hotels and apartments are available.

-- Loire Valley Countryside: For a more traditional experience, consider staying in a gîte or a small hotel near one of the chateaux.
+- Loire Valley Countryside: For a more traditional experience, consider staying in a gîte or a small hotel near one of the châteaux.
 This is ideal if you plan to focus heavily on castle visits and vineyard exploration.
 Many offer family rooms or self-catering options.

 - Campsites: The region has numerous campsites, many with pools and activities, which can be a budget-friendly and fun option for families, especially during the summer months.